 Summary of Procedures for Applying Veterans' Preference

 This summary highlights the basic steps necessary to implement the Oregon Veterans’ Preference regulations and does not attempt to address all possible selection process procedures.
-More specific information is included in the Oregon Veterans’ Preference Hiring Process Guidance.
-Implementation Guidelines sections (specific sections noted below).
-Search chairs are strongly encouraged to review this guidance with committee members prior to candidate review.
-Search committees may request a search committee briefing from Talent Acquisition, including instructions regarding application of veterans' preference and other search procedures, by sending an email to Talent Acquisition.
+More specific information is included in the Oregon Veterans’ Preference Hiring Process Guidance which includes implementation guidelines.
+HR Administrators/Hiring Managers and search chairs are strongly encouraged to review this guidance with committee members prior to candidate review.
+Search committees may also request a search committee briefing from Talent Acquisition, including instructions regarding application of veterans' preference and other search procedures, by sending an email to email@example.com.

 It is recommended that one member of the search committee, usually the search chair, maintain responsibility for applying veterans' preference throughout the search.
 Preference must be applied at each search stage.

 1. HR administrators on the search or hiring managers will identify veterans or disabled veterans eligible for preference based on the indicator flags in the MyTrack listing of applicants.
-To navigate to the listing that shows flags, select "Manage Requisitions" under the expandable ("hamburger") menu in the upper left-hand corner of MyTrack; please note that this is the only area where indicator flags will show.
+To navigate to the listing that shows flags, select "Manage Requisitions" under the expandable ("hamburger") menu in the upper left-hand corner of MyTrack and find the applicant list there; please note that this is the only area where indicator flags will show.
 The area where selection outcomes for applicants are designated does not display the indicator flags.
 Indicator flags will show veterans who have submitted necessary documentation of eligibility and whether the veteran is entitled to receive 5% preference or 10% preference (for disabled veterans) during selection process.
 Status indicators will show if the candidate has self-identified but is still awaiting documentation submission or HR review.
-(See Identification of Veterans section) HR administrators should review the candidate pool and ensure the search chair or search committee is prepared to provide veterans' preference prior to beginning candidate review.
+(See Identification of Veterans section).
+HR administrators (or their designee with appropriate MyTrack user role) should review the candidate pool and ensure the search chair or search committee is prepared to provide veterans' preference prior to beginning candidate review.

-2. Review all application materials to ascertain whether candidates, including veterans, meet stated minimum and special qualifications.
+2. Review all application materials to ascertain whether candidates, including veterans, meet stated minimum and any special qualifications (see Definitions section).
 Applicants whose applications do not show evidence of meeting stated requirements require no further review.
 (See Application Review: Minimum and special qualifications section)

-7. Identify top candidates for ongoing consideration and conduct campus visits, reference checks and all remaining steps in the search process, ensuring that the preference for any covered veteran is ongoing throughout the process.
-(See Interviews and Selection Following Interviews)
+5. Identify top candidates for ongoing consideration and conduct campus visits, reference checks and all remaining steps in the search process as applicable, ensuring that the 5% and 10% preference for any covered veteran is ongoing throughout the process.
+(See Evaluation of Candidates and Selection)

 A Veteran means a person who: